perxpective/Cybersecurity-Therapy/SMW/Theory/SMW Lecture 2 - Windows Configuration and Active Directory Basics.md

 - Stores information about every object within a forest
 - First DC configured in a forest becomes global catalog server
 - **Global Catalog Server:**
-	- Stores a full replica of every object within its own domain and partial replica of each object within every domain in the forest
+	- Stores a full replica of every object within its own domain and partial replica of each object within every domain in the forest (small number of attri)
 	- Enables forest-wide searches of data
 - **Purposes:**
 	- Serving as the central storehouse of key object information in a forest with multiple domains
 	- Providing lookup and access to all resource in all domains